cylondata/twister2/docs/documents/tasksystem/taskscheduler/TaskScheduler.md

        repeated TaskSchedulePlan taskscheduleplan = 2;
     }

-##YAML file
+## YAML file
 The task scheduler has task.yaml in the config directory.
-The task.yaml details are given below.
 The task scheduler mode represents either 'roundrobin' or 'firstfit' or 'datalocalityaware'.
 The default task instances represents the default memory, disk, and cpu values assigned to the task instances.
 The default container padding values represents the percentage of values to be added to each container.
 The default container instance values represents the default size of memory, disk, and cpu of the container.
 The task parallelism represents the default parallelism value assigned to each task instance.
 The task type represents the streaming or batch task.

     #Task Scheduler Mode
     twister2.class.task.taskscheduler: "roundrobin"